jmscott/work/furl/README.md

 FURL stands for "Fault URL".
 Furl can be used in trivial monitoring environments that don't need the overhead of [SNPP](http://en.wikipedia.org/wiki/Simple_Network_Management_Protocol).
+The monitor rules to furl can set on the command line of a cronjob.

-Using the well known "curl" program furl will fetch a url and go into a fault state upon failure.
+Using the well known [curl](http://en.wikipedia.org/wiki/CURL) program, furl will fetch a url and go into a fault state upon failure.
-When entering the fault state will notify the hords once and not send another email until a fault file is removed in the
-$FURL_ROOT/spool directory, indicating the fault has cleared.
+When entering the fault state furl will notify the hords once and not send another email until a fault file is removed in the `$FURL_ROOT/spool` directory, indicating the fault has cleared.
 After the fault has cleared, a second notice is emailed to the hordes, indicating that the fault has cleared.

-Typically furl is invoked from a cron jobs.